mongodb/specifications/source/auth/auth.rst

     requestScopes: Optional<Array<string>>;
   }

-The server will use Principal ``(n)`` if provided in the driver’s ``PrincipalStepRequest`` to select an appropriate IdP.
+The server will use Principal ``(n)`` if provided in the driver's ``PrincipalStepRequest`` to select an appropriate IdP.
-This IdP's configuration will be returned in the server’s response that will be used by the end-user to acquire an Access Token.
+This IdP's configuration will be returned in the server's response that will be used by the end-user to acquire an Access Token.

-This Access Token will be used as the JWT in the driver’s ``JwtStepRequest`` to complete authentication.
+This Access Token will be used as the JWT in the driver's ``JwtStepRequest`` to complete authentication.

 .. code:: typescript